Vecchia Gaussian Processes: on probabilistic and statistical properties: Proofs of the theorems and corollaries in Section

-then for all $M_n\to \infty$, in $P_{f_0}^n$ probability. \end{lemma} Lemma \ref{lem:3cond} is a simplified version of Theorem 8.19 of \cite{ghosal2017fundamentals}, with their equations (8.22) and (8.23) in place of (8.20) and (8.21), respectively, as well as noticing under the nonparametric regression settings \eqref{eq:regression}, the the KL divergence of functions on $\X_n$ is equivalent to empirical $\ell^2$ norm on $\X_n$.
+then for all $M_n\to \infty$, in $P_{f_0}^n$ probability. \end{lemma} Lemma \ref{lem:3cond} is a simplified version of Theorem 8.19 in \cite{ghosal2017fundamentals}, with their equations (8.22) and (8.23) replacing (8.20) and (8.21), respectively.
+Moreover, under the nonparametric regression settings \eqref{eq:regression}, the KL divergence of functions on $\X_n$ is equivalent to empirical $ L_2$ norm on $\X_n$.

-The next result is exactly Theorem 2.1 of \cite{van2008rates} that links the three conditions of general Bayesian posterior contraction with the concentration function of Gaussian processes.
+The next result is exactly Theorem 2.1 of \cite{van2008rates}, which links the three conditions of general Bayesian posterior contraction with the concentration function of Gaussian processes.